SilverHalf/temple-of-febe/unit/phasing.md

 - <img class="inline risky"> Orange sections are inconvenent timings that should be avoided, but are not run-ending.
 - <img class="inline notok"> Red sections represent bad timings that should be avoided at all costs.

-Over the next few pages we will see the final couple of sequences for the third phase, with added annotations about possible phase timings.
+Over the next few pages we will see the final couple of sequences for the third phase, with added annotations on phase timings.

 [Previous](phase3/seq5.html){: .btn } [Next](phasing/seq6.html){: .btn }